-These terms and conditions were last updated on: 30 June 2018.
+These terms and conditions were last updated on: 13 December 2019.

 BT Home Phone and BT Broadband terms and conditions

 Please take some time to read these terms and conditions.
-They provide important information about the services we're providing you with.
-This includes how we may change a service, the agreement and the charges.
+They provide important information about the services

 The most important parts of the terms and conditions are explained below.